Missing 13-year-old Jayme Closs found alive in Wisconsin

 - Missing 13-year-old Jayme Closs found alive in Wisconsin

-- Man stole girl's underwear from missing teen Jayme Closs' home, police say

-- Hunters asked to be on the lookout for clues on missing teen Jayme Closs

-- 5 things to know for October 18: Saudi Arabia, deficit, campus attack, Jayme Closs
+- 5 things to know for January 11: Jayme Closs, shutdown, Cohen, China, fertility

-Note: - UPDATE: Missing Dugger man found